yasinatesim/eksisozluk-entry-generator/README.md

 ```

 ## 🔑 License

-* Copyright © 2020 - MIT License.
+* Copyright © 2022 - MIT License.

-See `LICENSE` for more information.
+See [LICENSE](https://github.com/yasinatesim/eksisozluk-entry-generator/blob/master/LICENSE) for more information.

+---

+_This README was generated with by [markdown-manager](https://github.com/yasinatesim/markdown-manager)_ 🥲